gtarsia/py2html/README.md

 =======

 Unyfy is a template engine, but also a web language.
-Unyfy translates each css, html and js syntax into its Python-like syntax.
+Unyfy translates css, html and js coding to a Python-like syntax.
-The templating system has also the same syntax.
+The template engine has also the same syntax.

 A Unyfy code block can have parts of css, html, js and templating, but it will look like a single homogenic language.